Cate Blanchett: 1992–2000: Early work and international breakthrough

 Blanchett played a young Elizabeth I in the historical drama Elizabeth (1998), directed by Shekhar Kapur.
-The film catapulted her to international prominence, earning her the Golden Globe Award and British Academy Award (BAFTA), and her first Screen Actors Guild (SAG) and Academy Award nomination for Best Actress.
+The film catapulted her to international prominence, winning her the Golden Globe Award and British Academy Award (BAFTA), and her first Actor Award and Academy Award nominations.
 In his review for Variety, critic David Rooney wrote of her performance, "Blanchett conveys with grace, poise and intelligence that Elizabeth was a wily, decisive, advanced thinker, far too aware of her own exceptional nature to bow to any man.
 [She] builds the juicy character almost imperceptibly from a smart but wary young woman who may be in over her head into a powerful creature of her own invention."
 Janet Maslin of The New York Times wrote that Blanchett's performance "brings spirit, beauty and substance to what otherwise might have been turned into a vacuous role", and Alicia Potter writing for the Boston Phoenix stated that, "In the end, Kapur's crown jewel is a tale of twin transformations, that of Elizabeth into one of history's most enigmatic and powerful women, and that of Blanchett into, well, a bona fide screen queen."

 The following year, Blanchett appeared in Bangers (1999), an Australian short film and part of Stories of Lost Souls, a compilation of thematically related short stories.
 The short was written and directed by her husband, Andrew Upton, and produced by Blanchett and Upton.
 She also appeared in the Mike Newell comedy Pushing Tin (1999), with her performance singled out by critics, and the critically acclaimed and financially successful film The Talented Mr. Ripley (1999), alongside Matt Damon, Gwyneth Paltrow, Jude Law, and Philip Seymour Hoffman.
-She received her second BAFTA nomination for her performance as Meredith Logue in The Talented Mr. Ripley.
+She received her second BAFTA nomination for her performance as socialite Meredith Logue in The Talented Mr. Ripley.